A college degree is one signal.

 Search by actual job type too:

-Use Best Remote Job Boards if your search includes remote work.
+Use Best Remote Job Boards and Trustworthy Remote Job Boards if your search includes remote work.

 Use global job listings and jobs by category to browse current Clasva listings.